yegor256/blog/_drafts/cohesion.md

 never use
 [NULL]({% pst 2014/may/2014-05-13-why-null-is-bad %}) in their code, use [no annotations]({% pst 2016/apr/2016-04-12-java-annotations-are-evil %}),
 and so on.
-We, EO adepts, claim many things, but not so many people believe us.
+We, the EO adepts, claim many things, but not so many people believe us.
 Those non-believers [say](/testimonials.html) that we are trolls, at best.
 Their main argument is: everybody works differently, why should we listen to you?
-I have no answer...
-I had no answer, until I created [jPeek](https://www.jpeek.org) and started researching object _cohesion_.
+I have no answer for them... well I had no answer, until I created [jPeek](https://www.jpeek.org) and started researching object _cohesion_.

 <!--more-->